- Virtual item trading marketplace

 - Gold (Very Rare Skins)

-Another classification for CSGO finishes is their exterior qualities.
-Exterior qualities signify how fresh the CSGO skin is.
+Another classification for CS2 finishes is their exterior qualities.
+Exterior qualities signify how fresh the CS2 skin is.
 Based on this, we have the following types:

 - Factory New